526avijitgupta/526avijitgupta.github.io/_posts/2017-01-28-deep-copying-in-JS-!.markdown

 console.log(c[0].name); // 8
 ```

-We gave a few more tries to convert the pseduo array into a real array, but each time the reference of it's consisting arrays or objects was still maintained.
+We gave a few more tries to convert the pseduo array into a real array, but each time the reference of it's consisting arrays or objects was still maintained in the copies.

 * Using `JSON.stringify` and `JSON.parse`:

 Continuing further, we tried using another method altogether.
 But this again did not work since our array contained objects which had `function`s inside them.
-On [JSON.stringify](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) ing a function, it's lost due to being a non-serialize property:
+On [JSON.stringify](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) ing an object, all it's non-serializable properties are lost:

 ```
-var a = {name: 'a', exec: function(args) {return args.length}};
+var a = {name: 'a', exec: function() {return true;}};
 var b = JSON.parse(JSON.stringify(a));
 console.log(b); // {name: 'a'}
 ```

-#### The Solution
+### The Solution

-Credits: StackOverflow

 Finally, on a bit of Googling we found this wonderful utility function which does exactly what we need.
 It's a recursive function that copies an element's value while handling the cases for the value being an object or an array:

 ```
 function copy(o) {
    var output, v, key;